projectcontour/contour/CONTRIBUTING.md

 **Procedural notes**
 - Once an issue has been discussed, remove and add the appropriate labels and pull the item into the correct column
-- As a result of triage, Issues and PRs should be assigned a maintainer shepherd, particularly for "investigation" issues and community PRs
+- After triage, Issues and PRs that are actively being worked on should be assigned to someone.
+This could be:
+  - the person working on the issue or PR or
+  - a maintainer who is shepherding a new contributor or large PR
+- Issues and PRs that are not being actively worked on should have comments updated with the current context, then be unassigned

 ### Commit message and PR guidelines